marshallshen/dextery/README.md

-# Dexter
+# Dextery

-This is a Gemified wrapper of [Jekyll Boostrap](http://jekyllbootstrap.com/)
+Started as Gemified wrapper of [Jekyll Boostrap](http://jekyllbootstrap.com/) This is a project created during first Groupon Geekon tech conference

 ## Installation